apache/accumulo-website/_posts/blog/2019-08-01-why-upgrade.md

 ## Search Documentation

 New ability to quickly search documentation on the website.
 The user manual was completely redone for 2.0.
 Check it out [here][manual].
-Users can now quickly [search] the website across all 2.0 documentation.
+Users can now quickly [search] the website across all 2.x documentation.

-## Java 8-11 Support

-Accumulo 2.0 will work with versions of Java up to 11.
-It is not required, but will build and run with Java 11.

 ## New Crypto